Stone Age: Rock paintings

-In paleolithic times, mostly animals were painted, in theory ones that were used as food or represented strength, such as the rhinoceros or large cats (as in the Chauvet Cave).
+In Paleolithic times, mostly animals were painted, in theory ones that were used as food or represented strength, such as the rhinoceros or large cats (as in the Chauvet Cave).
 Signs such as dots were sometimes drawn.
 Rare human representations include handprints and half-human/half-animal figures.
-The Cave of Chauvet in the Ardèche département, France, contains the most important cave paintings of the paleolithic era, dating from about 36,000 BC.
+The Cave of Chauvet in the Ardèche department, France, contains the most important cave paintings of the Paleolithic era, dating from about 36,000 BC.
 The Altamira cave paintings in Spain were done 14,000 to 12,000 BC and show, among others, bisons.
 The hall of bulls in Lascaux, Dordogne, France, dates from about 15,000 to 10,000 BC.

 The meaning of many of these paintings remains unknown.
 They may have been used for seasonal rituals.
 The animals are accompanied by signs that suggest a possible magic use.
 Arrow-like symbols in Lascaux are sometimes interpreted as calendar or almanac use, but the evidence remains interpretative.

 Some scenes of the Mesolithic, however, can be typed and therefore, judging from their various modifications, are fairly clear.
 One of these is the battle scene between organized bands of archers.
-For example, "the marching Warriors", a rock painting at Cingle de la Mola, Castellón in Spain, dated to about 7,000–4,000 BC, depicts about 50 bowmen in two groups marching or running in step toward each other, each man carrying a bow in one hand and a fistful of arrows in the other.
+For example, "the marching warriors", a rock painting at Cingle de la Mola, Castellón in Spain, dated to about 7,000–4,000 BC, depicts about 50 bowmen in two groups marching or running in step toward each other, each man carrying a bow in one hand and a fistful of arrows in the other.
 A file of five men leads one band, one of whom is a figure with a "high crowned hat".

 In other scenes elsewhere, the men wear head-dresses and knee ornaments but otherwise fight nude.
 Some scenes depict the dead and wounded, bristling with arrows.
 One is reminded of Ötzi the Iceman, a Copper Age mummy revealed by an Alpine melting glacier, who collapsed from loss of blood due to an arrow wound in the back.